 Listen To The Album | Spotify, YT Music, Apple Music |

 N.W.A’s aggressive delivery and uncompromising lyrics set the standard for gangsta rap.
 Their energetic flows matched Dr. Dre’s hard-hitting production, while controversial wordplay honestly addressed police brutality and inner-city life.
-The album’s impact was seismic, bringing West Coast gangsta rap mainstream, igniting national debates on censorship, and shaping hip-hop’s future for decades.
+The album’s impact was seismic, bringing West Coast gangsta rap to the mainstream, igniting national debates on censorship, and shaping the future of hip-hop for decades.

 14. Stankonia by OutKast